nickrenda/blog/Stat101/Topics/Unit-1/Chapter01.md

     - All Stat 101 students from the Spring 2004 through Spring 2007 semesters
 - What is the sample?
     - Only Stat 101 students who completed the survey
 - What are the 5 W's?
+Examine data table

 What the data looks like
 ========================================================